SouthernAdventistUniversity/sitemap/README.md

 Forked from jdevalk and modified to use regex strings in the `ignore` ini array.
 This allows us to much more easily ignore temporary or in progress files like "index-1.html"

 Cloned under `apps/sitemap/`.
-Currently, `https://www.southern.edu/sitemap.xml` is redirecting to the `xml-pages-sitemap.php` script.
+Currently, `https://www.southern.edu/sitemap.xml` is redirecting to the `xml-pages-sitemap.php` script which is run on every request.

+A future task could be to cache the XML created by the script once a day.

 ## Editing
 1. Clone and make updates to this repository.